 - And the handpump cars: they are now replaced with special trucks that can run on rails (a sort of modern-day Galloping Goose).

 - Russian and Soviet trains used one (wood-fired) boiler per passenger car for decades, to allow the car to suit any type of locomotive.
+Many passenger cars still carry an on-board boiler, or samovar, to facilitate the re-hydration of packaged foods and tea.

 - In Real Life, one can find the occasional steam train still (or again) in operation even in well developed countries, such as a tourist attraction or a museum piece.
+Or sometimes they temporarily de-mothball a steam locomotive kept in reserve in case of emergency and roll it to and fro, to keep the bearings from decay.

 - This is especially true in the UK, where a combination of Dr Beeching closing down a large number of railway lines and Barry scrapyard (which was one of the main locations steam engines were sent to be scrapped) being willing to wait while preservation societies got together the money to buy engines, means that there is a large number of steam run preservation lines across the country that run steam engines as a tourist attraction.
 Most of them have more than one working steam locomotive.